thatdanghill/aoc-2025/day_1/README.md

 No sacrifice in runtime was made for today's golf solution.

-Conditional branching logic was condensed into variables to avoid nesting.
+Conditional branching logic was condensed into variables to avoid nesting.z